-“All transportation employees, regardless of their position, responsibility, or title, are also ‘safety professionals’ responsible for the proper training of their students.
-Parents who place a child on the school bus each morning should have the peace of mind to know that their child’s safety is paramount, and have the peace of mind that their child will come home to them in the same condition they left that morning,” states Worley.
+According to Mr. Herby Worley, the transportation department safety and training coordinator, “All transportation employees, regardless of their position, are also ‘safety professionals,’ responsible for the proper training of their students.”
+Mr. Worley stated, “Parents who place a child on the school bus each morning should have the peace of mind to know that their child’s safety is paramount and that their child will come home safely each day.”

-He continued, “The Catoosa County Department of Transportation relies on constant training, adequate supervision, and open dialogue, to ensure student safety each and every day.
-Dialogue and teamwork are what brought about changes to our school unloading zones.
-By adding the safety chutes, our county has made our morning unloading much safer.”
+Dr. Kent McCrary, principal at Battlefield Elementary, shares the CCPS Transportation’s Department’s daily mission of safe transportation.
+According to Dr. McCrary, “You can’t walk in a school these days without hearing the word ‘safety.’
+School officials, both district and school level, are constantly looking for ways to keep students safe.
+The Catoosa County Department of Transportation relies on constant training, adequate supervision, and open dialogue to ensure student safety each and every day.
+Dialogue and teamwork brought about changes to our bus unloading zones.
+By adding the safety chutes, our county has made the morning bus unloading process much safer.”

-CCPS has shared the concept and practice of our chutes at our annual GAPT Conferences (Georgia Association for Pupil Transportation) during various safety and training tracks of professional learning.
-Also, with other pupil transportation professionals in networking opportunities at NAPT (National Association for Pupil Transportation), and the School Bus Summit.
+Catoosa County Public Schools has shared the concept and practice of safety chutes at the annual Georgia Association for Pupil Transportation Conferences, as part of various safety training and professional learning events, in networking opportunities at National Association for Pupil Transportation conferences, and at the School Bus Summit in Dallas, Texas.

 Editor’s Note: Jerene Jones serves as transportation manager for Catoosa County Public Schools in Ringgold, Ga.
 Her photo of the safety chute display was one of two winners of the STN Photo Contest that was held during the NAPT Summit and NASDPTS Conference that was held in October 2018 in Kansas City, Missouri.
 The chute was on display during the School Facility Planning workshop.